robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

           external Python module to be installed.

-When Robot Framework parses Markdown files, it searches for code blocks starting with fences of at least three backticks ``(`)`` or tildes ``(~)`` and the ``robotframework`` (or simply ``robot``) language tag.
+When Robot Framework parses Markdown files, it searches for code blocks starting with fences of at least three backticks :codesc:`\`\`\`` or tildes :codesc:`~~~` and the ``robotframework`` (or simply ``robot``) language tag.
 All content outside such blocks is ignored.
 The parser follows the CommonMark_ specification for fenced code blocks, which means that the opening and closing fences must match and the closing fence must be at least as long as the opening one.
 If a code block is not closed properly, the rest of the file will be considered as part of the code block itself.

 .. sourcecode:: markdown